Preliminary evidence for a virial shock around the Coma galaxy cluster: Negligible Galactic contamination

 \section{Negligible Galactic contamination}

-When averaged over large angular scales, the Galactic foreground anticipated above $220\GeV$ based on Fermi observations\cite{AckermannEtAl12} is lower by at least a factor of a few than the ring signal (see \S\ref{sec:InverseCompton}).
-Moreover, Galactic signals on $\gtrsim\myw=0.5\dgr$ scales are efficiently removed from the VERITAS map by the wobble-mode background correction.
-Next, we show that no significant Galactic contamination on $\lesssim\myw$ scales is expected in the VERITAS mosaic of Coma.
+When averaged over large angular scales, the Galactic foreground anticipated above $220\GeV$ based on \Fermi observations \citep{AckermannEtAl12} is lower by at least a factor of a few than the ring signal (see \S\ref{sec:InverseCompton}).
+Moreover, Galactic signals on $\gtrsim\thetar=0.5\dgr$ scales are efficiently removed from the VERITAS map by the ring background subtraction.
+Next, we argue that no significant Galactic contamination on $\lesssim\thetar$ scales is expected in the VERITAS mosaic of Coma.

-The main \gama-ray Galactic foregrounds at intermediate latitudes arise from \myNi inverse Compton emission from cosmic-ray (CR) electrons; \myNii relativistic bremsstrahlung of CR electrons with the interstellar plasma; and \myNiii nucleon-nucleon scattering between CR ions and the interstellar medium.
-The CRs are unlikely to show significant structure on $<0.5\dgr$ scales, as this would require $<10\pc$ magnetic fields at $<1\kpc$ distances.
-Moreover, synchrotron maps\cite{Haslam82, Reich82} show relatively very little emission from the Coma region.
+The main \gama-ray Galactic foregrounds at high latitudes arise from \myNi inverse Compton emission from cosmic-ray (CR) electrons; \myNii relativistic bremsstrahlung of CR electrons with the interstellar plasma; and \myNiii nucleon-nucleon scattering between CR ions and the interstellar medium.
+The CRs themselves are unlikely to show significant structure on $<0.5\dgr$ scales, as this would require $<10\pc$ confining magnetic fields at $<1\kpc$ distances.
+Moreover, synchrotron maps \citep{Haslam82, Reich82} show relatively very little emission from the Coma region.
 Therefore, the Galactic foreground on small scales is dominated by electron bremsstrahlung and by $\pi^0$ decay from nucleon collisions, both approximately following the distribution of gas along the line of sight.

-Hence, we may estimate the Galactic contamination remaining in the VERITAS map using gas tracers, such as the full-Sky H$\alpha$ \cite{Finkbeiner03} and infrared dust emission\cite{Schlegel98} maps (Figure \ref{fig:GalacticTracers}).
-Both tracers indicate a very low level of Galactic structure in the Coma region, and towards the \gama-ray ring in particular, with only minor structure found mainly in the East.
+Hence, we may estimate the Galactic contamination remaining in the VERITAS map using gas tracers, such as the full-Sky H$\alpha$ \citep{Finkbeiner03} and infrared dust emission \citep{Schlegel98} maps (Figure \ref{fig:GalacticTracers}).
+Both tracers indicate a very low level of Galactic structure in the Coma region, and towards the \gama-ray ring in particular, with only minor structure found mainly in the east.
 We confirm this using a spectral linear regression of the seven-year WMAP data, outlined in \S\ref{sec:Radio}.
 Both tracers show no positive correlation with the VERITAS map, ruling out any significant remaining Galactic contamination.

 Note that synchrotron tracers should not be used here to estimate or eliminate the Galactic foreground.
 First, these tracers are inefficient as they follow the smooth CR electron distribution.
-More importantly, they include an interesting synchrotron signal from the Coma virial ring, as we argue in \S\ref{sec:Radio}.
+More importantly, they are expected \citep{KeshetEtAl04} to \ApJMark{contain} an interesting synchrotron signal from the Coma virial ring itself, which we now pursue.